electronstudio/raylib-python-cffi/README.md

 ### Dynamic bindings

-I have attempted to do CFFI ABI dynamic bindings too in order to avoid the need to compile a C extension module, but they don't work properly.
-They fail in the same place the ctypes binding fails, accessing materials of a model, because Python can't dynamically tell the difference between a pointer and an array.
-There's probably some way to specify this (e.g. in raylib_modified.h) but it's difficult to be sure we fixed them all because the errors are often completely silent.
+In addition to the API static bindings I have attempted to do CFFI ABI dynamic bindings in order to avoid the need to compile a C extension module.
+There have been some weird failures with dynamic bindings and ctypes bindings before and often the failures are silent so you dont even know.
+Also the static bindings should be faster.
+Therefore I recommend the static ones...

+BUT the dynamic bindings have the big advantage that you don't need to compile anything to install.

- See test_dynamic.py for the non-working example.
+See test_dynamic.py for how to use them.